okjsk1/urwebs/README.md

   # urwebs

 This is a code bundle for urwebs.
 The original project is available at https://www.figma.com/design/hcQMwbaejdIXdIBIQkYJ7U/urwebs.

+The app includes category-specific start pages under `/category/:slug` that load website lists from JSON and store favorites per category.

   ## Running the code